intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_IOT_APP_GUIDE.md

 	}
 	```

-	For every CAN message that is associated with each of the event handlers, the ISM process will auto-magically invoke the matching handler.
 	A good way to check if the event handlers are actually receiving the correct CAN message is by implementing the following logic to re-transmit or gateway the received message as another message.

 	```
 	#define ENABLE_GATEWAY_TEST (1)